Oliwia-Makuch/Oliwia-Makuch/README.md

 *   [Analysis of weather data using the ARMA model](https://github.com/Oliwia-Makuch/arma-projekt) - Real Data Analysis using the ARMA Model.
 The analysis will be carried out on a set of weather data obtained from the Institute of Meteorology and Water Management in the years 2001–2023 for the Pszczyna station.
 *   [Life expectancy and teenage birth rate](https://github.com/Oliwia-Makuch/raport-correlation-who) - Life expectancy and teenage birth rate in selected countries based on the WHO Annual Report 2022.
 *   ["Trening przed maturą rozszerzoną z matematyki"](https://www.empik.com/trening-przed-matura-rozszerzona-z-matematyki-oliwia-makuch-wrobel-mateusz,p1456511883,ksiazka-p) - "Training Before the Extended Matura Exam in Mathematics", comprehensive preparation guide for students taking the extended-level Matura exam in mathematics, offering exercises, explanations, and strategies.
+*   [Android app for monitoring a plant state with Arduino](https://github.com/Oliwia-Makuch/PlantCaretaker) - PlantTaker is a mobile application written in Kotlin (Android Studio) that monitors the condition of a plant (e.g., Monstera) in real time.
+The app connects to an Arduino device via Bluetooth and receives data from sensors measuring humidity, water level, brightness, and temperature.
+Screens included!

 🔭 I’m currently working on: